2017 User's Guide

 Step One: Learn and Experience

-Visit the Community Involvement Fair on the Carrollton Campus August 29, 2016
+Visit the Community Involvement Fair on the Carrollton Campus August 22, 2017 on the Campus Center Patio.

 Community Involvement Fair- Carrollton

-Every fall the Center for Student Involvement invites local non-profits to set up information tables along the sidewalk between the Library and the TLC, so that students can learn about the community and look for volunteer opportunities.
+This annual event is hosted by the Center for Student Involvement invites local non-profits to set up information tables so that students can learn about the community and look for volunteer opportunities.
 UWG faculty, staff, retirees have always been welcome, but this year we are making a special effort to get you to visit.
 It is a great way to learn about the many good things going on in our area.
 You are welcome to invite your family members to visit as well.
 We expect 30-40 diverse organizations to participate.

 Attend a Community Event